greenelab/meta-review/manuscript.md

 Allowing any interested individual to contribute as an author can strengthen a review, providing broad and fair coverage of the subject matter.
 However, the traditional multi-author writing process breaks down at scale.
 We present techniques for overcoming the challenges of open manuscript writing.
-These include approaches for managing distributed authors and our new software for automating citation and manuscript building.
+These include approaches for managing distributed authors and our new software, named Manubot, for automating citation and manuscript building.

 ## Introduction {.page_break_before}